usmanhameed2017/al-raad/README.md

 Used debounce technique for search inputs to reduce unnecessary API calls and ensure optimized performance.

+📅 6th October, 2025

+Today, I successfully added a custom and reusable **rate limiting middleware** to secure and protect API requests from abuse and potential DDoS attacks.

+Integrated Google Login functionality and replaced my personal Gmail credentials with Al-Ra’ad’s official Gmail and app password for enhanced security and professionalism.

+Additionally, created a reusable Google Login button component to maintain consistency and scalability across the project.

 ---

 ### ⚙ Setup Installation